realworldocaml/book/en/compiler-output-formats.md

 * the bytecode `ocamlc` compiler and `ocamlrun` interpreter.
 * the native code `ocamlopt` code generator.

+## The overview of the tools

-The OCaml toolchain accepts textual source code as input.
-Each source file is a separate *compilation unit* that is compiled separately, and finally linked together into an executable or library.
-The compilation pipeline looks like
+The OCaml tools accept textual source code as input with filename extensions of `.ml` and `.mli` for modules and signatures respectively.
+Each source file represents a *compilation unit* that is built separately.
+The compiler generates intermediate files with different filename extensions to use as it advances through the compilation stages.
+Finally, the compiler linker gathers together a collection of compiled compilation units and produces a standalone executable or library archive that can be re-used by other applications.

-this:
+The overall compilation pipeline looks like this:

 ```
     Source code